jkomyno/linspace-generator/README.md

 ## Typings

-This package is written in TypeScript and it is designed to be compatible with NodeJS 6+.
+This package is written in TypeScript.
 The following types are declared and exported:

 ```typescript